ml-mipt/ml-mipt.github.io/index.md

 We ask you:
 - don't flood: chat contains lots of people - respect their time and attention.
     This especially regards tutors because we try to carefully read and respond to every message.
 - don't spoil homeworks' solutions.
-Discuss common approaches or concrete topics.
+Discuss common approaches or specific topics.
 - don't use foul language (including stickers), don't be rude.
 Respect each other, be constructive.
 - try not to write direct messages to tutors because you are numerous but we are not.
 If you want to call particular person or draw attention use `@mention`